jag-rao/CapStone_GoogleDataAnalytics/README.md

 The Breast Cancer Incidence rate in USA has been analysed using data from Centers for Disease Control.

 Analysis output is in file Breast_Cancer_Analysis.pptx.
+This is the preferred format.

 A more verbose analysis is provided in Breast_Cancer.pdf.